New and continuing Officers:

 The SSAA needs your help!

 We are frequently surprised to hear from former Syntex/Syva employees that they have never heard of the SSAA or believe that it is just for retirees (it's for all former employees).
 The only means we have to 'advertise' is through word of mouth.
 Please forward our web address, http://www.syntexsyvaalumni.org, to ex-Syntexers/Syvas whom you know to inform them of the organization and our activities.
 Also, if you are attending the picnic or the ARGM, please tell others about the event.

 Also, if you are interested in serving on the SSAA Board, please e-mail SSAA.

-This private, members only section requires a password.
+This private, members only section requires an ID and a Password.

 The focus of the Life Sciences Foundation is to tell the story of Biotechnology.
 You can use the link to the LSF and see the tribute article to Alejando Zaffaroni biotechhistory.org.
 Also, a keyword search of 'Syntex' gives several articles.